 - I. Composition of the Board of Directors - II.
 Operational status of the Board of Directors - III.
 Deliberations of the Board of Directors - IV.
 Roles and duties of the Board of Directors - V. Advisory Committees - VI.
-Performance of duties by members of the Board of Directors and Audit & Supervisory Board
+Performance of duties by members of the Board of Directors and Audit & Supervisory Board ended March 31, 2019, the Board of Directors and its Secretariat implemented the following measures in the year ended March 31, 2020:

 VII.
-Support for the Board of Directors and Audit & Supervisory Board VIII.General in FYE March 2020:
+Support for the Board of Directors and Audit & Supervisory Board VIII.General

-< Effectiveness Improvement Initiatives in FYE 3/2020 >

-Based on the results of the evaluation of the effectiveness of the Board of Directors in FYE March 2019, the Board of Directors and its Secretariat implemented the following measures
+< Effectiveness Improvement Initiatives in the year ended March 31, 2020 > Based on the results of the evaluation of the effectiveness of the Board of Directors in the year